Ekkehard-Schulze/precision-temperature-logger/README.md

 - Four 7 x 5 mm sized custom printed breakout circuit boards for wire-attached TMP117A sensors.
-These act as probes in laboratory applications, for example for usage in agar plates or liquid samples.
+These act as probes in laboratory applications, for example, for usage in agar plates or liquid samples.

 Notes